Fatal Back-to-Back Crane Failures Tied to Italian-Thai Construction Firm, Says Minister

 Transport Minister Phiphat Ratchakitprakarn attributed two fatal crane collapses to Italian-Thai Development, with 32 dead in the rail accident, prompting halted construction and investigations.

-- On Wednesday, a massive launching gantry crane collapsed onto a passenger train in Nakhon Ratchasima province, derailing it and killing 32 of nearly 200 people on board.
+- The first crane collapse occurred on Wednesday in Nakhon Ratchasima province, derailing a passenger train and killing 32 people out of nearly 200 on board.

 Fatal back-to-back crane failures tied to same Thai firm: minister